nbahador/Quality_Assurance/README.md

 ## If you need to start automation from scratch, what would your steps and processes be?

 > **1. Resource Assessment:**
-> - The first step is to assess the resources available to build automation.
-This involves understanding the size of the team, their skill sets, and any existing tools or infrastructure in place.
-> - Decide on the tools and frameworks to use: Is there a need to invest in new tools?
-What’s the budget for cloud services (e.g., AWS, Azure) or CI/CD tools (e.g., Jenkins, GitLab)?
+> The first thing to ask is how many resources are available to start building automation.
+This means understanding the size of the team, their skill sets, and any existing tools or infrastructure already in place.
+A solution for which automation tools to use must also be determined.
+Is there a need to invest in a specific toolset or framework?
+What is the budget for things like cloud services (AWS, Azure, etc.) or CI/CD tools (like Jenkins, GitLab, etc.)?

 > **2. Timeline Consideration:**
-> - Consider the timeline and urgency of automation.
-If it's urgent, prioritize quick-to-implement solutions, even if they’re less scalable.
-Choose frameworks that integrate well with the current tech stack.
-> - If there’s more time, aim for more robust, scalable frameworks that align with long-term goals.
+> Secondly, it's crucial to consider the timeline: how urgent is the automation need?
+If the automation is needed quickly, quick-to-implement solutions are likely to be prioritized, even if they aren’t as scalable or sophisticated in the long term.
+In this case, frameworks that are more accessible or integrate better with the current tech stack may be used.
+If there’s more time to build out a sustainable solution, the focus can shift to selecting more robust, scalable frameworks that align with future goals.

 > **3. Requirement Analysis:**
-> - Analyze the requirements by understanding what needs to be automated and how existing processes are structured.
-> - Evaluate current automation frameworks or tools, and assess whether they need to be integrated or migrated.
+> Next, dive into the requirements.
+What needs to be automated, and how are the existing processes structured?
+If there’s already some level of automation in place, assess what frameworks or tools have been used before.
+If automation has been done with other frameworks, it may be necessary to migrate or integrate them into the new approach.
+This also involves looking at the current tech stack and ensuring compatibility with the tools planned to be used.

 > **4. Scope of Automation:**
-> - Assess which areas of the application or business processes should be automated first.
-Focus on areas that are repetitive, error-prone, and high-value.
+> After that, assess the scope of automation—deciding which areas of the application or business processes should be automated first.
+Typically, the most repetitive, error-prone, and high-value areas should be prioritized.
+Once priorities are set, the automation strategy can be designed.
-> - Prioritize based on the needs of the project and business.

 > **5. Detailed Planning:**
-> - Create a detailed plan for each phase of automation, which includes setting up environments, writing test cases/scripts, and ensuring proper integration with the development pipeline.
-> - Plan for continuous feedback and improvement since automation requires regular updates and maintenance.
+> Then, focus on creating a detailed plan and timeline for each phase of automation.
+This involves setting up environments, writing test cases or scripts, and ensuring proper integration with the development pipeline.
+It's also important to plan for continuous feedback and improvement—automation is not a "set it and forget it" process, so ensuring the automation is maintained and updated regularly is necessary.

 > **6. Monitoring and Reporting Framework:**
-> - Establish a monitoring and reporting framework to track the success and failure of automated tasks.
-> - Implement monitoring tools, dashboards, and alerting mechanisms to identify and address issues quickly.
+> Finally, always have a monitoring and reporting framework in place.
+Automation is not just about running tests; it's essential to have visibility into the success and failure of automated tasks.
+Monitoring tools, dashboards, and alerting mechanisms will be crucial to identify issues early and respond quickly.

 **[ Back to the question in the Table ⬆ ](#table-of-contents)**